bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 .. bokeh-plot:: docs/first_steps/examples/first_steps_4_tooltips.py
     :source-position: none

-Tooltips are based on the :class:`~bokeh.models.tools.HoverTool` that is part of Bokeh's toolbar.
+Tooltips are based on the :class:`~bokeh.models.tools.HoverTool`.
+The hover tool is part of Bokeh's toolbar.

 There are several ways to enable tooltips in Bokeh.
 This is the quickest: